rushup/Cloud-JAM/README.md

 So any project or binary created for STM32F401RE microcontroller can run or be debugged on the Cloud-JAM.

-You can find functional pack applications and sources [HERE](http://www.st.com/en/evaluation-tools/p-nucleo-cld1.html)
+You can find functional pack applications and sources [HERE](http://www.st.com/en/evaluation-tools/p-nucleo-cld1.html) or if you are not familiar with stm32 check the [Getting started guide](https://github.com/rushup/Cloud-JAM/wiki/Getting-started-with-Cloud-JAM)

 # FAQ